UselessTheUseful/STP/BugReport/02_ProjectPageReport.md

 ## Priority

     Major.
 The Spelling mistake completeley changes the meaning of the title from what is intended.
-A severe spelling mistake in such an obvious place hurts our credibility with customers.
+A severe spelling mistake in such an obvious place hurts credibility with customers.